codethread/learn-you-a-javascript-for-great-good/01-intro/README.md

 ```

 as you may have guessed, `require` is a function given to us by `node` and it allows us to import whatever was 'exported' from the `module` we point to inside the parameters of the `require` function.
 The pattern is a conventional unix path, where:
-- `./` and `.` : the folder I am currently in
+- `./` and `.` mean 'the folder I am currently in'
-- `../` : go back a folder
+- `../` means 'go up a folder'

 so inside of `index.spec.js` we are `require`ing whatever comes out of `index.js`
 **Two things of note**
 - the file extension is optional (and usually avoided, except if you want to import a non `.js` file)
-- you will likely never see 'index' as js bundlers and `node` will automatically look for an `index.js` if you just give a folder path, e.g the following are the same:
+- you will likely never see 'index' as JavaScript bundlers and `node` will automatically look for an `index.js` if you just give a folder path, e.g the following are the same:
     - require('./some/path/index.js')
     - require('./some/path')
     - or if you are already in 'path' you can use `require('.')` (i.e find 'index.js' inside my current folder)